AaravDesai/Liver_Disease_Prediction/README.md

 # Liver_Disease_Prediction
-This project aims to predict the onset of disease using Machine Learning using different Supervised Learning algorithms.
+This project aims to predict the onset of disease using different Supervised Learning algorithms.